viktoriagajdosova/Enhancing-Meta-Research-in-Psychology-by-Generative-AI/pipelines/02_topic-modeling/THEORY.md

 ## 5. The BERTopic Pipeline

 BERTopic (Grootendorst, 2022) is a neural topic modeling framework that approaches the discovery of latent themes fundamentally as a clustering task.
 It distinguishes itself from conventional models like LDA by using pre-trained transformer-based language models to capture semantic relationships and context that traditional "bag-of-words" methods often disregard.
+More on BERTopic can be found here: https://maartengr.github.io/BERTopic/index.html

 ---